It’s been how long?

 Passion of the Geeks

-I’ve been busy.
-Not so much with writing but with other things and I’m finally ready to talk about it.
-Some have you might have noticed that my YouTube channel is on hiatus.
-I have ideas for new videos but I found another are that I’m more suited for.
+I’ve been busy—not so much with writing but with other things—and I’m finally ready to talk about it.
+Some of you might have noticed that my YouTube channel is on hiatus.
+I have ideas for new videos, but I’ve found another area where I’m better suited.

 I have a podcast now.

-A couple of weeks ago a friend of mine (Thanks Pat for being my partner in crime) soft-launched a podcast.
-We called it “Passion of the Geeks” and it’s basically us talking about things we love.
-We’re seven episodes in and we’re slowly starting to get the hang of it.
-So we’re starting to get the word out.
-We didn’t set any goals but it would be nice to to a three digit listener number per episode.
+A couple of weeks ago, a friend of mine (thanks, Pat, for being my partner in crime) and I soft-launched a podcast.
+We called it “Passion of the Geeks,” and it’s basically us talking about the things we love.
+We’re seven episodes in and slowly starting to get the hang of it, so we’re beginning to spread the word.
+We didn’t set any specific goals, but it would be nice to reach a three-digit listener count per episode.
 I’d be happy with that. 🙂

-So please check out our podcast and leave a comment or a review wherever you can.
-Thanks.
+So please check out our podcast and leave a comment or review wherever you can.
+Thanks!

 So far so good